p4535992/foundryvtt-arms-reach/README.md

 `ArmsReachReplaceInteraction` is called like a replacement to the standard interaction with a door, so any system or GM can use a customized version.

-A good alternative is to use the Hooks of the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api), becuase i reuse the same distance calculation.
+BETTER SUGGESTION: A good alternative is to use the Hooks of the module [drag-ruler](https://github.com/manuelVo/foundryvtt-drag-ruler) with his [api](https://github.com/manuelVo/foundryvtt-drag-ruler#api), becuase i reuse the same distance calculation.

 ### Door Data